 - Make sure that your computer has enough space.
 Keep in mind that Dropbox keeps a copy of your files on your local hard drive by default.

-Note: If your data is on an external drive connected to the server, you can move the Dropbox folder to the same external drive.
+- For team members on Windows or Linux, if your data is on an external drive connected to the server, you can move the Dropbox folder to the same external drive.
 You can also free up space on your local hard drive after migration with selective sync.